AriaGomes/Unraid-Cloudflared-Tunnel/README.md

 A simple way to get a Cloudflared tunnel on Unraid.

-Only Supportting amd64.
+Only supportting amd64.
 If you need other architechure start an issue or feel free to build from source :)

 [![Video](https://img.youtube.com/vi/h5fAcE70xbQ/0.jpg)](https://www.youtube.com/watch?v=h5fAcE70xbQ)